-Following the reciprocal recognition on the rapid development growth in both Asia and Europe, especially in Asia, as well as the need to further foster relationship, cooperation and stronger ties between the two continents, France and Singapore, the first two founders of Asia-Europe Meeting (ASEM), held a talk in November 1994 and proposed the launching of Asia-Europe Summit.
+Following the reciprocal recognition on the rapid economic development in both regions, especially in Asia, as well as the need to further foster relationship, cooperation and stronger ties between the two continents, France and Singapore, the founding members of Asia-Europe Meeting (ASEM), held a talk in November 1994 and proposed the launching of Asia-Europe Summit.
 After two years, the inaugural ASEM summit was launched in March 1996 in Bangkok, Thailand.

-As a unique and informal platform for dialogue and cooperation between countries in Asia and Europe, ASEM aims at strengthening partnership, promoting peace and security and enhancing sustainable socio-economic development with main focus on three pillars: political and security, economic cooperation and social-cultural exchanges.
+As a unique and informal platform for political dialogue and cooperation between Asia and Europe, ASEM aims at strengthening partnership, promoting peace and security and enhancing sustainable socio-economic development with main focus on three pillars: political, economic & financial, and social, cultural & educational pillars.

 The ASEM process is moving forward through a series of meetings as follows:

-Summits: attended by Heads of State and Government of the European and Asian countries, the Presidents of the European Council and of the European Commission, and the ASEAN Secretary General.
-They serve as the highest level of decision-making in the ASEM process, and are held every two years, alternating between Asia and Europe.
+Summits: This meeting is attended by Heads of State and Government of the European and Asian countries, the President of the European Council and the President of the European Commission, and the ASEAN Secretary General.
+The summit serves as the highest level of decision-making in the ASEM process, and are held every two years, alternating between Asia and Europe.
 Up until now, there have been 12 SUMMITS and the following summit will be held in Phnom Penh, Kingdom of Cambodia.
 All ASEM Summits have been taken place as follows:

-Other Ministerial Meetings: Economic, Finance, Environmental, Culture, Transport, Labour and Employment, Education, Science and Technology, ICT, Small and Medium Enterprises ministers meet on a regular basis to discuss issues of mutual concern.
-Additional ministerial conferences are held irregularly on specific issues and areas that are not covered by the main ministerial meetings.
+Other Ministerial Meetings: Economic, Finance, Environmental, Culture, Transport, Labour and Employment, Education ministers meet on a regular basis to discuss issues of mutual concern.
+Other additional ministerial conferences are held irregularly which mainly focus on specific issues and areas that are not covered by the main ministerial meetings.

-Regular dialogues e.g. Customs General Directors’ Meeting; Conference of General Directors of immigration; Informal Seminar on Human Rights: Rectors’ Conference; Mayors and Governors Meeting.
-Ad Hoc activities: Sustainable Development, nuclear safety, disaster is reduction, biodiversity, youth, employment, others.
+Regular dialogues Customs General Directors’ Meeting; Conference of General Directors of immigration; Informal Seminar on Human Rights, Rectors’ Conference; Mayors and Governors Meeting and Ad Hoc activities: Sustainable Development, nuclear safety, disaster relief, biodiversity, youth, employment, and many others.

 Activities and initiatives: are organized by ASEM partners on a wide range of issues of mutual interest.
-A full overview of all ASEM meetings can be found at the ASEM InfoBoard (http://www.aseminfoboard.org/)
+For further information on ASEM, please visit the ASEM InfoBoard at http://www.aseminfoboard.org/

 Up to now, ASEM has founded 20 tangible areas of cooperation as follows: